SergeyStaroletov/EDTL/README.md

 # EDTL
-Event-driven temporal logic, test implementation
+Event-driven temporal logic, test implementation  in C++

-EDTL4CSRS: Event-Driven Temporal Logic for Control Software Requirements Specification Vladimir Zyubin, Igor Anureev, Natalia Garanina, Sergey Staroletov, Andrei Rozov, and Tatiana Liakh (Institute of Automation and Electrometry)

 The Hand dryer is a simple control system which uses a hands sensor as an input and a dryer switching device as an output.
 Due to the blackbox principle, we abstract from the control logic and observe only the input and output values.